Exploring how federalism has impacted Nepal’s response to COVID-19

 In the next phase of research, the project hopes to look at how financial aspects of health system reform are impacting service delivery in more detail.
 This raises questions not only about how much Nepal spends on healthcare but also about barriers to that funding being effectively delivered and put to use.

-The team continues to co-develop recommendations for healthcare policy and practice throughout Nepal’s COVID and post-COVID era.
+The team co-develops recommendations for healthcare policy and practice throughout Nepal’s COVID and post-COVID era.

-“Often, what makes the real difference is not national level policy making, but changing how a system functions on a micro level.” says Dr Simon Rushton.
+“Often, what makes the real difference is not national level policy making, but changing how a system functions on a micro level.” says Professor Simon Rushton.

 Written by Alina Moore, Research Communications Coordinator